jvharshal/Mozno_Wesite_2.0/src/content/blogs/minute-change-in-return.md

 > **Compounding amplifies even tiny differences.**
 > **1 % extra CAGR = *crores* over a lifetime.**
 > Focus on **cost, discipline, time**—the extra 1 % will take care of itself.

----

-*Embed charts on your site using QuickChart or Chart.js for richer UX.*